zlogic/mendix-docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 #### New Features

 * Cloud permissions are now included in project roles.
-You can now manage all project roles centrally, on a company level if you have switched to company role.
+* You can now manage all project roles centrally, on a company level, if you have switched to using company-level roles.

 #### Improvements

-* We have made improvements to [Permissions Tab](/developerportal/deploy/node-permissions/#permissions-tab).
-The **Recieve alerts** permission has been removed from the permissions tab.
-The alert subscription can be done using the **Email Alerts** action on the **Alerts** page.
+* We have made improvements to the [permissions tab](/developerportal/deploy/node-permissions/#permissions-tab).
+The **Receive alerts** permission has also been removed from the permissions tab.
+You can subscribe to alerts using the **Email Alerts** option on the **Alerts** page.

 ### October 17, 2024